APLMOOC/APLMOOC/docs/course/ch6/part3.md

 # Encoding and decoding

+!!! abstract "This part will cover"

+    - Inner products
+    - Outer products
+    - Matrix inverse

 ---

-This part will cover:

-- Encode
-- Decode
-- Numbers in different bases

 A common operation in the manipulation of time data is the formatting of a period of time into a standard format in terms of days, hours, minutes, and seconds.
 This appears, for example, when calculating the time difference between two dates.